sagar118/Eatit-Rasa-chatbot/README.md

 ```
 >python run_app.py
 ```
-Bot can be accessed from slack.
+The bot can be accessed from slack.

 ## Built With